 In general, octopus life spans are either 1-2 years or 3-5 years depending on the species.
 Life histories of six of the seven species in the Bering Sea are largely unknown.
-Enteroctopus dofleini has been studied extensively (primarily in waters of northern Japan and western Canada), and its life history will be reviewed here.
+Enteroctopus dofleini has been studied extensively, and its life history will be reviewed here.
 General life histories of the other six species are inferred from what is known about other members of the genus.